 5. Make it easy for customers to know how to reach you.

-In this closeup of the Tour RV, you can see how the URL is painted on the side.
-It also appears on the front and back.
+In the closeup of the Tour RV (see image at top of page), you can see how the URL is painted on the side.
+The URL also appears on the front and back.
 It’s not small, either.
 It leaves no doubt how to find Sage on the Web.

 Tip: If possible, include your website URL right on company vehicles, and even on the sign out in front on the street.
 Keep the URL as simple and memorable as possible.
 Make it big enough for people to see while driving.
 Not only is it helpful information, but symbolically it says “we want to connect with you.”